Bomb attack near Afghan capital kills influential governor

 The Taliban have rejected government calls for peace talks and have denounced a presidential election due in April as illegitimate.

-A Chinese consortium is running the Aynak mine under a $3 billion (1 billion pounds) deal agreed in 2007.
+A Chinese consortium is running the Aynak mine under a $3 billion deal agreed in 2007.

 It is Afghanistan's largest foreign investment project but Taliban attacks on the site have prevented work from getting going.